 Now, think of your last really good customer service experience.
 I bet it is harder to remember and that you didn’t tell nearly the same amount of people you told when you had the bad experience.
 In fact, news of bad reviews travel to twice as many people on average than news of a good reviews.

-When looking at a directory of outplacement firms you must keep in mind that reviews of the firms will be skewed towards the negative side due to this principle.
+When looking at an outplacement firm directory you must keep in mind that reviews of the firms will be skewed towards the negative side due to this principle.
 A firm might have a lot of bad reviews, but that doesn’t necessarily mean that they have a horrible service.

-With all of those different issues, it's hard to use a directory of outplacement firms to find a solid provider.
+With all of those different issues, it's hard to use an outplacement firm directory to find a solid provider.
 Reviews can’t be trusted to be impartial, which can make it impossible to find good information when searching a directory.

-Finding A Provider Without Using A Directory of Outplacement Firms
+Finding A Provider Without Using an Outplacement Firm directory

 Instead of using a directory, here are our recommendations: